Agave 'Sharkskin Shoes'

 How to Grow and Care

-It is originally from a population of a naturally occurring hybrids of the ferdinandi-regis form of Agave victoriae-reginae crossed with a subspecies of Agave scabra, a plant that is now considered to be a subspecies of Agave asperrima.
+This succulent is originally from a population of naturally occurring hybrids of the "ferdinandi-regis" form of Agave victoriae-reginae crossed with a subspecies of Agave scabra, now considered to be a subspecies of Agave asperrima.

 - Back to genus Agave